heche-psb/wgd/README.md

 -bctf, --buscocutoff, the HMM score cutoff datafile in the busco-guided single-copy gene family analysis, default None
 ```

+The program `wgd focus` can realize the concatenation-based and coalescence-based phylogenetic inference, functional annotation of gene families and phylogenetic dating of WGDs
 ```
 wgd focus families sequences (option)
 --------------------------------------------------------------------------------